Holographic entanglement renormalisation for fermionic quantum matter: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In summary, we have shown that increasing or decreasing the spacing between adjacent modes in \(k-\)space of a system of non-interacting electrons in \(2+1-\)dimensional theory leads to hierarchical arrangement of the entanglement with scale, and that the geometrical part of this renormalisation of the entanglement can be described as the emergence of an additional spatial dimension.
-Specifically, the mass induced by the dimensional reduction procedure of the \(2+1-\)dimensional theory to one described by \(1+1-\)dimensional modes enables the definition of a coupling \(g\) that quantifies the spectral gap, and the RG beta function \(\beta\) for $g$ can be related to the distance in the emergent spatial dimension.
-Such a relation serves as a concrete demonstration of a holographic mapping between the bulk and boundary theories.
-We also define a curvature \(\kappa\) along the additional spatial dimension: $\kappa$ can also be related to the beta function \(\beta\) and takes all three possible signs, obtaining flat as well as curved spaces with and without boundaries.
-We also prove that changing from flat to curved space involves a topological transition, which can be traced to a change in the topology of the Fermi surface of the boundary theory and the presence (or absence) of gapless excitations lying proximate to it.
-For the massless case \(m = 0\), the presence of a boundary condition changing Aharonov-Bohm flux adds generates a geometry-independent term in the entanglement entropy: the topological nature of this term is displayed by relating it to the Luttinger volume of the gapless fermionic system.
-The Luttinger volume is also shown to be invariant under the coarse graining procedure.
-Finally, by placing the system of $2+1$ dimensional electrons in a perpendicular magnetic field, we argue that the Chern number topological invariant for the ground states of the integer quantum Hall ground system are constrained by the value of the Luttinger volume in the underlying metallic system (i.e., prior to the insertion of the field).
+In summary, we have shown that considering the renormalisation group flows of the spectral gap coupling of a system of non-interacting electrons in \(2+1-\)dimensional theory leads to hierarchical arrangement of the entanglement with scale, and that the geometrical part of the entanglement can be described as the emergence of an additional spatial dimension, leading to holographic expressions for geometric parameters like distance and curvature.
+We show that changing the boundedness of the holographic space involves a topological transition with the Fermi surface of the boundary theory turning critical, and involves the generation of a geometric wormhole between the UV and IR degrees of freedom.
+For the massless case, the presence of an Aharonov-Bohm flux generates a geometry-independent term in the entanglement entropy which can be linked to the Luttinger volume of the gapless fermionic system.
+By placing the system of $2+1$ dimensional electrons in a strong magnetic field, we argue that the Chern number topological invariant for the ground states of the integer quantum Hall ground system are constrained by the value of the Luttinger volume in the underlying metallic system (i.e., prior to the insertion of the field).